-59. In addition to disclosing the information required in Disclosure Requirement ESRS E3-1 Policies and targets related to water and marine sources, the undertakings shall include a description of its interactions with water as a shared resource, particularly in areas at water risk and where conflicts between different water uses may emerge.
+58.59.
+In addition to disclosing the information required in Disclosure Requirement ESRS E3-1

+Policies and targets related to water and marine sources, the undertakings shall include a description of its interactions with water as a shared resource, particularly in (areas of) high-at water stressrisk and where conflicts between different water uses may emerge.